Tochukz/Applied-ASP.NET-4-in-context/README.md

   console.log(x % 3)
 }
 ```
 To get cyclic number of 0, 1, 2, 3, 0, 1, 2, 3 etc just change the denominator to 4 like this `console.log(x % 4)`

+### Chapter 16: Customizing Web Form Controls
+__Creating a User Control__
+_User Controls_ can be helpful when you have a block of markup that you want to use throughout your application.
+_User Controls_ are `.ascx class` files.
 ## PART V: Wrapping Up

 ### Chapter 32: Preparing a Server for Deployment